 |Connects To Other Bottles||35mm to 36 mm Necks||30mm & 38mm Necks|

 We didn’t include this bottle in our comparison table because its purpose is different from other water bottles in this article.
-This Lixit bottle is meant to be mounted on the inside or outside of a crate.
+This Lixit bottle mounts on the inside or outside of a crate.
 If you don’t want to mount it, you could purchase a water bottle stand.

-The bottle is available in multiple sizes, so you can select the best one according to your dog’s size.
+The bottle is available in multiple sizes so that you can select the best one according to your dog’s stature.
 If your dog is notorious for flipping its water dish over, this is a good option.

 This is the smallest bottle in this article, holding only 12oz of water, which may be good or bad depending on how compact of a bottle you want.
 None of it is dishwasher safe, so you’ll need to hand wash it all.

 Its design is different than the others in this article.
 When you hold the bottle horizontally and press the button, water dispenses into the bowl.
 The bowl doesn’t fold up like the leaf designs for other bottles.